OpenVisualCloud/Media-Transport-Library/doc/run.md

 dpdk-devbind.py -s
 ```

-### 8.10 How to find the BDF number which is ready for IMTL use
+### 8.10 How to find the BDF number which is ready for IMTL usage

 ```bash
 dpdk-devbind.py -s